No. Effective April 1, 2016, all data products distributed by the LP DAAC are available for public distribution at no charge.

-All ASTER data, aside from the Precision Terrain Corrected (AST_L1T) and expedited data (AST_L1AE, AST_L1BE) require an order to be placed as the product will be made on-demand.
-This includes: radiance data (AST_09, AST_09T, AST_09XT, AST_L1B, AST_14OTH), elevation data (AST14 DEM, AST14DEM), emissivity data (AST_05,), temperature data (AST_08), reflectance data (AST_07, AST_07XT), and unprocessed data (AST_L1A).
-In addition, ASTER GDEM (ASTGTM) version 2 has special policy agreements that are required before downloading the data.
-These data can be ordered using NASA's Earthdata Search.
+All ASTER data, aside from the Precision Terrain Corrected (AST_L1T) and expedited data (AST_L1AE and AST_L1BE), require an order to be placed, as the product will be made on-demand.
+This includes radiance data (AST_09, AST_09T, AST_09XT, AST_L1B, and AST_14OTH), elevation data (AST14DEM, AST14DMO), emissivity data (AST_05), temperature data (AST_08), reflectance data (AST_07 and AST_07XT), and unprocessed data (AST_L1A).
+In addition, ASTER GDEM (ASTGTM) Version 3 data can be accessed using NASA's Earthdata Search.

 Requests for ASTER acquisitions can be submitted by approved users through the Data Acquisition Request (DAR) tool.
 More information on how to apply to be an approved user is available through the NASA JPL ASTER website.

 These clipped corners are due to errors, such as band offsets or projection of boundary data outside of the scene frame.

 ASTER Precision Terrain Corrected scenes are not produced if any of the bands in an AST_L1A granule fail during resampling.
 This typically occurs due to errors in the AST_L1A geolocation arrays.
 Additionally, since AST_L1T scenes are processed using AST_L1B processing algorithms, AST_L1T scenes are not available when there are any band failures in an AST_L1B granule.
 Finally, a band in a AST_L1T scene may not be available if the telescope related to the band was not requested to be turned on during acquisition.